School of Visual Art and Design Kuali PDF Assoc Prog

 Program Specific Info

-The B.F.A. in Animation is designed for students who will aggressively pursue a career in computer animation.
+The B.F.A. in Animation is designed for students who are pursuing a career in computer animation.
 The animation program concentrates on drawing, the fundamentals of motion, 3D design, collaborative work, and personal portfolio development.
 The curriculum focuses on computer-generated (CG) animation to develop professional skills for working in the animation industry and for graduate school placement.
-A student who develops the required working skills for character animation can pursue careers in visual effects, videogame art, and commercial animation.
+A student who develops the required working skills can pursue careers in character animation, visual effects, video game art, motion design, and visualization.
 Three concentrations are offered: Character Animation, Effects Animation, and Motion Design.
 In the Character Animation concentration, animators will develop advanced skills in animation performance, movement, story development, and acting.
 Animators in the Effects Animation concentration focus on 3D design, character setup, motion graphics, visual effects animation, compositing, and rendering techniques.
 Motion Design concentrates on commercial motion graphics.

 Requirements